-Talk about chops — this was a guy who drew the heck out of each page on which he worked.
+Talk about chops—this was a guy who drew the heck out of each page on which he worked.
 (And he drew thousands and thousands of pages!)
-When I think of his work, I’ll think of those crazy, crowded city skylines, often shot directly above.
+When I think of his work, I picture one of those crazy, crowded city skylines, often shot directly above.
 Or his group fight scenes, with every character doing a specific action.
 Or the particular way he would draw a face in chiaroscuro, with that little spot of light under the eye on the shadowed side.
 He could draw crowd scenes and detail better than anyone.

-And of course he loved to draw strong women.
-His female superheroes looked as strong and powerful as the men — you could believe that Wonder Woman could lift a tank or Starfire could blast through a wall with her powers.
+And of course, he loved to draw strong women.
+His female superheroes looked as powerful as the men—you could believe that Wonder Woman could lift a tank or Starfire could blast through a wall with her powers.

 There were also the odd side projects which showed up from time to time: who remembers his awesome self-inked short stories in Pacific’s Alien Worlds #7 and Vanguard Illustrated #6?
-(As much as I loved Romeo Tanghal’s inks on Pérez in Teen Titans, I loved it when Pérez inked his own pencils: so much more detail!)
+(As much as I appreciated Romeo Tanghal’s inks on Pérez in Teen Titans, I loved it when Pérez inked his own pencils—so much more detail!)

-Pérez — along with John Byrne and Frank Miller — was a huge influence on my own comics work at the time.
-I studied Pérez’ artwork, read interviews when I could find them, and savored the fact that he was a New York City kid like me.
+Pérez—along with John Byrne and Frank Miller—was a huge influence on my own comics work at the time.
+I studied Pérez’ artwork, read his interviews when I could find them, and savored the fact that he was a New York City kid like me.
 In high school, I drew my own superhero comics, and you can clearly see Pérez’ influences in my work of the time.
-(In fact, I dreamed of one day drawing The Teen Titans when Pérez retired!)
+(In fact, I aspired to one day draw The Teen Titans when Pérez retired!)
 Without his example, I would never have drawn this crazy one-point perspective cityscape in my high school comic, Blade.
-There are so many other examples from my comics and sketchbooks of the time of me emulating Pérez’ style — someday I’ll dig them up and display them here…
+There are so many other examples from my comics and sketchbooks of the time of me emulating Pérez’ style—someday I’ll dig them up and display them here…

-As the years went by and I went to college, still dreaming of becoming a superhero artist, I continued to follow Pérez obsessively — highlights of his work from that period include the groundbreaking limited series Crisis on Infinite Earths, his landmark work as writer/artist on Wonder Woman, and his memorable stint on The Infinity Gauntlet miniseries.
-(Recent movies and TV shows like Avengers: Infinity War, Wonder Woman, and Supergirl all featured adaptations of stories Pérez worked on.)
+As the years went by and I went to college, still dreaming of becoming a superhero artist, I continued to follow Pérez obsessively—highlights of his work from that period include the groundbreaking limited series Crisis on Infinite Earths, his landmark work as writer/artist on Wonder Woman, and his memorable stint on The Infinity Gauntlet miniseries.
+(Recent movies and TV shows like Avengers: Infinity War, Wonder Woman, and Supergirl all featured adaptations of stories on which Pérez worked.)